Gangsters involved in gunning down two cops in Ludhiana shot dead in Kolkata: Police | Law-Order

 Bhullar was presently involved in smuggling of drugs from across the border in close collaboration with major drug smugglers based in Pakistan.
 The DGP said the neutralization of Bhullar and his key accomplice in Kolkata would be a big dent on the heroin drug smuggling network, being operating from across the border.
 Bhullar was also allegedly involved in the killing of gangster-cum-politician Jaswinder Singh Rocky in 2016, at Parwanoo in Himachal Pradesh.
 He had suspected that Rocky had leaked information about another gangster Shera Khuban, who was shot dead in a police encounter in 2012.

-He even took responsibility for Rocky’s murder on social media and declared it as the revenge of the Shera Khuban encounter.
+He even took the responsibility of Rocky’s murder on social media and declared it as the revenge of Shera Khuban encounter.

 In 2017, Bhullar had allegedly looted Rs 1.30 crore from a cash van on Chandigarh-Patiala Highway near Chitkara University and Rs 35 lakhs from an ATM loading van in Ropar.